OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 or most optimally, from compressed files on the server filesystem itself.

+For small graphs, storing them as varlena objects is perfectly fine.
 A simple approach for small graphs that fit into the TOAST limit is to make a materialized view that loads the graph data from disk using the standard [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html) format:
 ``` postgres-console
 create materialized view if not exists karate as
     select mmread('/home/postgres/onesparse/demo/karate.mtx') as graph;
 ```
-This graph can now be accessed from SQL using the powerful GraphBLAS API exposed by OneSparse.
+This graph can now be accessed from SQL using the GraphBLAS API exposed by OneSparse.

+## High Performance Parallel Breadth First Search (BFS)

+BFS is the core operation of graph analysis.
+Like a pebble thrown into a pond, you start at one point in the graph and traverse all the edges you find, as you find them.
+Traverse the graph accumulates interesting information as you go, like how many edges away from the starting point you are, the "level" and the row index of the node you got here from, the "parent".
+In the GraphBLAS, this information is accumulated in vectors, whose graph analog are sets of nodes with values mapped to them.

+It's pretty easy to write a function in just about any language that will do a BFS across a graph, but as graphs get bigger these approaches do not scale.
+In order to BFS efficiently, multiple cores must be used and coordinate their parallel work across different processor architectures, CPUs, GPUs, FPGAs etc. Reaching the scale of hundreds and thousands of varying core architectures in a hardware-portable way is the main goal of the GraphBLAS API.

 ### Level BFS